0xPolygon/polygon-docs/docs/pos/how-to/full-node/full-node-binaries.md

 ## Start services

-Run the full Heimdall-v2 node with these commands on your Sentry Node:
+Run the full Heimdall node with these commands on your Sentry Node:

 ```bash
 sudo service heimdalld start